dharmapurikar/IngewikkeldWrapperBundle/README.md

 ### 2. Configure the autoloader

 Before the Ingewikkeld namespace can be loaded, we need to set up the autoloader to actually load the namespace.
 For this to work, you need to edit the *app/autoload.php* file.
-In the $loader->registerNamespaces() call, you need to add the Ingewikkeld namespace, like this:
+In the $loader->addPrefix() call, you need to add the Ingewikkeld namespace, like this:

-    $loader->registerNamespaces(array(
+$loader->addPrefix(array(
 	// ...
-        'Ingewikkeld'      => __DIR__.'/../vendor/bundles',
+	'Ingewikkeld'      => __DIR__.'/../vendor/bundles'
 ));

 ### 3. Enable the bundle